Electronic Text (E-Text)

 - The student must inform LSS of the course materials that are to be converted.
 LSS may not be able to convert materials that contain certain foreign languages, significant quantities of mathematical notation, or other unique typographical constraints, all of which have limited transferability to continuous, ASCII plain-text.

 - The student must provide LSS with a copy of the material that is to be converted to e-text.
-LSS staff may provide assistance to students in acquiring books from the campus bookstore; however, the student is still responsible for the cost of the material.
+The student is responsible for the cost of the material.
 Students may acquire used books whenever possible.

 - LSS will complete converting the course material in as short a time as possible.
 The converted materials are shared with the student via BOX.
 The student may pick-up the hardcopy materials from LSS when conversion is complete.